apc/Writerish/README.md

 # Writer-ish: Emacs themes

 Two simple Emacs themes that aim to recreate the look of [iA Writer](https://ia.net/writer).
+Very much a work in progress.

+(Note: The now well-known Focus mode could be added by using something like [Focus](https://github.com/larstvei/Focus).)

 ## Origins